abhi93shekJha/python_concepts/dataclass.md

   # for different objects
   x: str
   y: int
+  class_attr: str = "default value"  # this is a class attribute, since providing default value

 # we should give keyword arguments to the constructor,
 # to avoid any confusion